Keyfactor/signserver-ce/README.md

 The open-source signing software **SignServer** digitally signs your documents and code while keeping signature keys secure and workflows easy and auditable.
 Start securely signing documents and code today.

-SignServer is developed in Java and runs on a JVM such as OpenJDK, available on most platforms, such as Linux and Windows.
+SignServer is developed in Java, runs on a JVM such as OpenJDK, and is available on most platforms, such as Linux and Windows.
 There are two versions of SignServer:
 * **[SignServer Community](https://www.signserver.org/)** (SignServer CE) - free and open source, OSI Certified Open Source Software, LGPL-licensed subset of SignServer Enterprise
-* **[SignServer Enterprise](https://www.keyfactor.com/products/signserver-enterprise/)** (SignServer EE) - commercially supported by Keyfactor
+* **[SignServer Enterprise](https://www.keyfactor.com/products/signserver-enterprise/)** (SignServer EE) - full-featured and commercially supported by Keyfactor

 OSI Certified is a certification mark of the Open Source Initiative.